Help Your Child Stay at a Healthy Weight

 Being overweight as a child increases the risk of being overweight or having obesity as an adolescent and young adult.
 In other words, many kids don’t “grow out of” being overweight.

-Today, about 7 in 10 adults – and about 1 in 3 children – are overweight or have obesity.
+Today, about 7 in 10 adults – and about 4 in 10 children and teens – are overweight or have obesity.

 How do I know if my child is at a healthy weight?